mattrude/pgpkeyserver/doc/about.md

 ## About the Server Pool

+This server is running a modified version of [sks-keyserver](https://bitbucket.org/skskeyserver/sks-keyserver/), version 1.1.5+, found on my private [git repository](http://code.mattrude.com/openpgp/sks-keyserver).
+The servers are physically located in New York City, New York, USA in the [DigitalOcean](https://www.digitalocean.com/?refcode=4b3eee7ba20c) NYC3 East Coast datacenter.

 The main [hkp](http://tools.ietf.org/html/draft-shaw-openpgp-hkp-00) pool which you should configure your keyserver software to use is **pool.sks-keyservers.net**, or perhaps **subset.pool.sks-keyservers.net**.
 Folks will understand and expect that choice.

 This server is running [SKS](https://bitbucket.org/skskeyserver/sks-keyserver/wiki/Home), the Synchronizing Key Server.